mdo/css-output/README.md

 ## What

-Each demo includes a family of three HTML buttons styled using different techniques.
-Demo Sass files are compiled via Gulp (see the local `Gulpfile.js`) and their stats are output to `stats.md` via [Parker](https://github.com/katiefenn/parker).
+Four demos are included, each including a family of three `<button>`s styled using different CSS techniques.
+Demo Sass files are compiled via Gulp (see the local `Gulpfile.js`) and stats are output to `stats.md` via [Parker](https://github.com/katiefenn/parker).

 #### [Original (control)](01-original/original.scss)